-Over the years the Pennsylvania Guild of Craftsmen has built a reputation for presenting work of superior quality at its fine shows and exhibitions.
-As we promote each show, we promise the public an opportunity to see and purchase master-level work, and we promise our craftsmen an audience that recognizes and celebrates fine craftsmanship.
-To make certain we keep this trust between craftsmen and the public, our events are floor juried.
+Over the years the Pennsylvania Guild of Craftsmen has built a reputation for presenting work of the highest quality at our Fine Craft Fairs.
+We promise the public an opportunity to see and purchase fine handmade original work and we promise our craftsmen an audience that recognizes and celebrates fine craftsmanship.
+One of the ways we make sure we keep this trust between our member exhibitors and our collectors, we floor jury each event..

-Pennsylvania Guild shows and events are as strong as we make them.
+PGC Fine Craft Fairs are as strong as we, the member artisans, make them.
 Our reputation was built on work of exceptional quality.
 It takes all of us to keep that reputation shining.

 Our Three Benchmarks

 Excellence in craftsmanship is reserved for work that shows the highest standards of quality.
 The work demonstrates a mastery of the medium, far beyond basic and intermediate proficiency skills.
 Attention to details and a thorough knowledge of the medium is demonstrated.
 Materials used are of the highest quality and of the best choice to enhance the overall design of the piece.
 The entire work is executed without technical flaw and it meets its intended purpose — e.g., if it’s a pitcher, it must pour, a jacket must fit, a drawer must glide freely.
 The appropriateness of technique and process are successfully united in a piece that shows excellence of craftsmanship.

 Resolved Design shows good composition and artistic excellence.
 Choice of materials and methods shows innovation and mastery.
 Criteria for reproduction or original interpretation of traditional work include both the use of materials that are appropriate to the period and style and documentation to support the traditional style of the work being interpreted or reproduced.